stepin104694/Time-to-code/README.md

 # Time-to-code
-  1.Break the string into substrings based on a delimeter 2.Function which checks if the supplied input is prime number or not with unit tests.
+  *Break the string into substrings based on a delimeter *Function which checks if the supplied input is prime number or not with unit tests.
-  3.Calculator with add and subtract functions, using function pointers.
+  *Calculator with add and subtract functions, using function pointers.
-  4.Array sorting
+  *Array sorting